paysuper/paysuper-docs/content/docs/declines.md

 ## Reducing the card issuer declines

 One of the approaches to reduce card issuer declines is to handle responses about incorrect card information (e.g., incorrect cardholder name or expiration date).
-Thus, PaySuper Checkout provides a set of error handlers that allows users to correct their data and proceed with the payment process.
+Thus, Unlimint Game Services Checkout provides a set of error handlers that allows users to correct their data and proceed with the payment process.

-PaySuper Checkout collects additional customers’ data such as CVC/CVV and postal code that is strongly decreasing a card issuers’ suspicions of fraudulent activity.
+Unlimint Game Services Checkout collects additional customers’ data such as CVC/CVV and postal code that is strongly decreasing a card issuers’ suspicions of fraudulent activity.
 Moreover, using 3D Secure for payments authentication and a user’s billing address may decrease decline rates in many countries.

 ## Payment blocked due to suspected fraud

-PaySuper uses the self-developed fraud prevention system with cascade checks across our own and partners’ systems.
+Unlimint Game Services uses the self-developed fraud prevention system with cascade checks across our own and partners’ systems.
 Being the PCI DSS certified provider we can share data with other certified fraud protection systems to check any high-risk classified your customers’ payments.
 A blocked payment couldn’t be processed successfully and would be declined on an initial stage.

 Fraud prevention system based both on black and white lists of customers details, score-based analysis and manages not only the payment admission reasons but also a level and need to use of 3D Secure for card payments.